vncnz/ratatoskr/README.md

 It's the legacy version of Ratatoskr, who writes all information in the file /tmp/ratatoskr.json

 ## ratatoskr (ex sock-ratatoskr)
-It's the new version of Ratatoskr, who sends data through a socket located in /tmp/ratatoskr.sock
+It's the new version of Ratatoskr, who sends data through a socket located in /tmp/ratatoskr.sock (but can write a JSON too, in /tmp/ratatoskr.json).

 Each message through the socket is send in following (JSON) format:
 ```